tukanuk/api_permission_bot/README.md

 The API Permission webscraper does the following:

-1. Gets the most recent listing of API documentation from the Dyantrace website
+1. Gets the most recent listing of API documentation from the Dynatrace website
-2. Checks each page of API documentation for _Authenticaton_ information.
+2. Checks each page of API documentation for _Authentication_ information.
 If present the page title, API section, permission and URL are saved
 3. Groups these pages by permission.
 4. Produce a static HTML file.
 5. A shell script is run once a day to run the script and keep the information up-to-date